chef/chef-web-docs/chef_master/source/resource_deploy.rst

 deploy_branch
 -----------------------------------------------------

-The **deploy_branch** resource functions identically to the **deploy_revision** resource, in terms of how the chef-client processes the resource during the chef-client run.
+The **deploy_branch** resource functions identically to the **deploy_revision** resource, in terms of how the chef-client processes the resource during the Chef Infra Client run.
 It uses the same ``Deploy::Revision`` provider, the same set of actions and attributes, and is (outside of the name itself) identical to the **deploy_revision** resource.
 Using the **deploy_revision** resource is preferred; however, the **deploy_branch** resource exists for those situations where, semantically, it is preferable to refer to a resource as a "branch" instead of a "revision".

 deploy_revision
 -----------------------------------------------------